-The House of Marley Positive Vibration XL ANC seeks to fill in the gaps of the common consumer’s headphone selection with a set of active noise cancelling (ANC) headphones that can go wireless or wired.
+The House of Marley Positive Vibration XL ANC seeks to fill in the gaps of the common consumer’s headphone selection with a set of active noise canceling (ANC) headphones that can go wireless or wired.
 With a metal build, you wouldn’t know it sells for less than a lot of the competition.
 How does it stack up?

 Who should get the House of Marley Positive Vibration XL ANC?

 - Environmentally conscious consumers can allay some of their concerns due to House of Marley’s green initiatives.